-The trick with this salad is the dressing – a combination of sweet, sour, hot and salty, which is fabulous with noodles and all sorts of salads.
-This recipe keeps for around 2 hours.
+The trick with this chicken salad is the dressing – a combination of sweet, sour, hot and salty, which is fabulous with noodles

 Replace the chicken with cooked large prawns for a different twist.
 You can prepare everything the day before and store in the fridge, except for the onions which you should leave loosely covered in a cool place.

 Mix together the ingredients for the dressing in a small saucepan – simmer for about 10 minutes, then set aside to cool.

 Meanwhile, heat the chicken stock in a saucepan.
 When boiling, add the chicken breasts and simmer for about 15 minutes until the chicken is firm and cooked through.
 Remove from the liquid and cool.
 Heat about 5cm (2in) of oil in a saucepan – when hot, add half the onions and fry until golden and crispy.
 Drain on kitchen towel and repeat with the remaining onions.
 Don’t cover them or they will become soggy rather than crispy.